Josphat28/Excel_Project_Data_Analytics/Project_2-Analysis/README.md

 ## Introduction

-As a former job seeker, I’ve always been surprised by the lack of data exploring the most optimal jobs and skills in the data science market.
-I set out to understand what skills top employers request and how to land more pay.
+As a Data Enthusiast exploring the evolving analytics landscape, I initiated this data-driven investigation into the industry's compensation dynamics and skill requirements.
+Through rigorous analysis of market data, I examined how technical competencies correlate with earning potential, identified regional salary patterns, and uncovered the most valued skills in today's data-driven world.

-### Questions to Analyze
+### Questions I Analyzed

 To understand the data science job market, I asked the following: